bjbiggerstaff/PooledInfRate/README.md

 contributions to this repository will be released under the CC0 dedication.
 By submitting a pull request you are agreeing to comply with this waiver of copyright interest.

+## DISCLAIMER

+This package/application is provided without warranty of any kind.

+While every effort has been made to ensure that that routines provide correct and accurate results, all responsibility for the use of the results belongs to the user.

 ## Installation